LiamOsler/mysql-node-REST/README.md

 For ease of integration with Repl.it, I have deployed the application on Github.
 You can view the publi c repository [here](https://github.com/LiamOsler/postgres-express-REST)

 #### Repl.it
-For ease of access, I have deployed the application on Repl.it.
-You can view the application [here]().
+For ease of access, I have deployed the application on the online IDE/deployment platform Repl.it.
+You can view the application [here](https://postgres-express-rest.liamo2.repl.co/) and you can view the IDE with the code [here](https://replit.com/@LiamO2/postgres-express-REST).
+Note, if the application is not dormant, it may take a second to start running.

 ##### Deployment Pipeline:
 When a commit is pushed to the main branch, the application is automatically deployed to Repl.it.
 The most recent version of the application can be viewed [here]().